saveourtool/save-cloud/save-deploy/README.md

 Do not forget to use `mac` profile.

 #### Note:
-* This works only if snapshot version of save-core is set in lib.version.toml.
+* This works only if snapshot version of save-cli is set in lib.version.toml.
-* If version of save-core is set without '-SNAPSHOT' suffix, then it is considered as release version and downloaded from github.
+* If version of save-cli is set without '-SNAPSHOT' suffix, then it is considered as release version and downloaded from github.

 ## Ports allocation
 | port | description            |